j0ey1/cloud-devops-tutors/README.md

-# cloud-devops-tutors
+# cloud-devops-for-rookies
-A code base for general contents on cloud Dev0ps
+A code base for general contents pertaining to cloud Dev0ps